-Here at Sheffield City Region we are driving forward clean energy and low carbon solutions through innovation and collaboration.
+Here in South Yorkshire we are driving forward clean energy and low carbon solutions through innovation and collaboration.

 As a region, we are establishing ourselves as a leader in low carbon, resilient energy and are well positioned to deliver the Government’s Industrial Strategy ambitions for ‘affordable energy and clean growth’ and to be recognised as the ‘Green Heart of Great Britain’.

-We are a City Region leading by example and have already established a number of collaborative partnerships between academic institutions and businesses, including major research programmes that have led to innovative low carbon technologies.
+We are a Mayoral Combined Authority leading by example and have already established a number of collaborative partnerships between academic institutions and businesses, including major research programmes that have led to innovative low carbon technologies.

 Our position within the Northern Powerhouse, which generates 27 per cent of UK electricity, is backed by unique assets and a committed approach to renewables.
 As a region we are working towards being at the cutting edge of developing energy sector innovations.